 We’ll have to see, but as Patagonia CEO Rose Marcario put it when discussing other companies embracing social issues, “the companies that do that in a way that’s really consistent with their values are rewarded for doing it”.

-If I were to hazard a guess, I would imagine this will not lead to the huge drop-off in market share that the #boycottgillette hashtag is currently predicting.
+Let’s be realistic: this will probably not lead to the huge drop-off in market share that the #boycottgillette hashtag is currently predicting.
 Ultimately, they will be judged by this generation of consumers who, more so than ever, want to get behind organisations that stand for something.